 Also unhappy that De La Hoya didn’t take on him and his brother Jermall, Charlo added: “I always wanted to be promoted by the same company alongside my twin.

 “I was told the more I win, the bigger his chances of getting signed.

 “They still never signed him.
 But he hopped on a few of the undercards because of me.
 It wasn’t enough.

-“But just imagine what I dealt with personally when it comes to how my twin felt.
+“But imagine what I dealt with personally regarding how my twin felt.
 It was only right I get the f— out of that s—.
 We had like almost 8-9 fight difference,” he concluded.